acend/quarkus-techlab/content/en/docs/02.0/21_first-application.md

 weight: 210
 sectionnumber: 2.1
 description: >
-  This setion covers initializing a Quarkus application.
+  This section covers creating a Quarkus application and the first steps.
 ---

 ## Create your first application